cezarpauna/TestRepoCreation/README.md

 # Local Coffee Shop

-Welcome to the Local Coffee Shop application!
-This React app showcases our delightful menu and provides a warm introduction to our cozy coffee shop.

-## Features
-- Beautiful UI with welcoming greetings
-- Simple menu displaying our best-sellers
-- Responsive design for all devices
+Welcome to our Local Coffee Shop!
+We serve the best coffee in town, along with a delightful selection of pastries.

-## Menu
+## Our Menu
 - Espresso
 - Latte
 - Cappuccino